Why has Justin Trudeau resigned – and what’s next for Canada?

 What happens next?

-As for the Liberals, Trudeau’s departure leaves the party without a permanent head at a time when polls suggest that they will badly lose to the opposition Conservatives in an election that must be held by late October.
+That race comes at a pivotal time for the party, as it faces a federal election, slated to be held before October 20.
+Polls suggested that, under Trudeau’s leadership, the Liberal Party would have badly lost to the rival Conservatives if the vote were held imminently.

+“ I intend to resign as party leader, as prime minister, after the party selects its next leader through a robust, nationwide, competitive process,” Trudeau said.

-The Liberals will need to set up a special leadership convention to choose their next head.
+Now that Trudeau has announced his intention to step aside, the Liberals will need to set up a special leadership convention to choose their next head.

 The challenge for the party is that these conventions usually take months to arrange and if an election does occur before then, the Liberals would be in the hands of a prime minister not chosen by members.

-This has never happened in Canada.
-The Liberals could try to run a shorter convention than usual, but this might prompt protests from candidates who feel this places them at a disadvantage.
+That has never happened in Canada.
+The Liberals could try to run a shorter convention than usual, but that might prompt protests from candidates who feel at a disadvantage.

 Who are some potential candidates for Liberal Party chief?